Music Improvisation

 If you want to place your fingers in groups of 2 or 3, that’s pretty easy with just white strings, isn’t it?

 Play around with patterns on the white strings and have fun!
-(Or try white string runs).
 You can throw in some G chords in your right hand if you want to.

 Your Second Assignment